The Princesse de Broglie: Preparatory studies

 Princesse de Broglie, c.
 1851–52.
 Graphite on paper, 31.2x23.5cm.
 Private collection.

 Study, c.
 1852–53.
 Graphite on paper, 30x16cm.
 Musée Bonnat, Bayonne.

 Study, c.
 1852–53.
 Graphite and red chalk on paper, 27.8x17.5cm.
 Location unknown.

-The painting's central motifs were already established in the earliest studies, in which her oval face, arched eyebrows, and habit of folding her arms with one stuffed into the opposing sleeve appear.
+The painting's central motifs were already established in the earliest studies, in which her oval face, arched eyebrows, and habit of folding her arms, with one arm stuffed into the opposite sleeve, appear.
 Ingres found the sittings difficult and agonised over every detail.
 He wrote to his friend and patron Charles Marcotte that he was "killing [his] eyes on the background of the Princesse de Broglie, which I am painting at her house, and that helps me advance a great deal; but, alas, how these portraits make me suffer, and this will surely be the last one, excepting, however, the portrait of [his second wife] Delphine."